Top 10 Cities in the World

-Creating a bucket list is tricky!
+Creating a bucket list of the top 10 cities in the world to visit is tricky!
 The world is full of amazing cities.
 It would be easy to put together a list of unique cities that are off the beaten path, or a list of the coolest small towns, or up-and-coming destinations.
-But for this list I returned to the basics: what are the top ten cities that everyone should see, even if the destinations are already heavily touristed?
-Here are my ten.
+But for this list I returned to the basics: what are the top ten cities that everyone should see in their lifetimes, even if the destinations are already heavily touristed?
+Here are my ten, based on travel to over 500 cities in 101 countries.
 Discussion is welcome!
-And I’m well aware that there are no African or South American cities on my list.
-A few cities on both continents barely missed the cut.
+And I’m well aware that there are no South American cities on my list.
+A few cities barely missed the cut.

 Florence is the birthplace of the Renaissance and has the art and architecture to prove it, but beyond that it maintains a large European city feel on a small walkable scale.
 Don’t judge the city by the daytime crowds of tour groups and cruise ship passengers.
 Stay in the city center for a few days, walk around early in the morning and late in the evening, and you’ll feel the history.